levants/lightmare/lightmare-criteria/README.md

 ==========

-Lightmare-criteria is lightweight library to construct and run JPA queries by method reference instead of raw String composition. name implies from similarity with JPA criteria query style.
+Lightmare-criteria is lightweight library to construct and run JPA queries by method reference instead of raw String composition.

+Name implies from similarity with JPA criteria query style.

 # Get it!
 =========